anandsinghkunwar/nachos-extened/cs330assignment1/nachos/code/Readme.txt

 We also added its getter method in the NachOSThread class along with a method to increment it.
 We initialise it with 0 and increment it whenever OneInstruction method is called in Machine::Run().
 We return the value of the getter method as the return value of this syscall.
+Note that this also includes some instructions of the GetNumInstr syscall itself.

 ------------------------------------------------------------------------------------
 syscall_Time